Classical Civilisation A Level

 Students following our courses benefit from the expertise of our course contributors.
 Dr Beer, for example, has contributed material for the current A Level Classical Civilisation syllabus and brings a wealth of teaching experience to the creation of our Classics courses.

-As students progress through our courses they are able to check their understanding with study tasks, questions (and answers).
+As students progress through our courses they are able to check their understanding with study tasks, and questions (answers provided).
 It is also possible for students to revisit the sessions as often as required, allowing plenty of time to absorb and reflect on the material.

 Do get in touch if you have any further questions.
 Our email is info@sulislearning.co.uk.
 Or you can click on Contact Us.
 You may also find answers to your questions under FAQs.